mfeq/Qstroke/README.md

 This program is part of the [MFEQ project](https://github.com/mfeq/mfeq/).

-Disclaimer: This repo has absolutely nothing to do with QAnon.
-It is a part of the MFEQ editor project.
 Qstroke takes unified font object files and applies path stroking algorithms to them.
 Currently only pattern along path is provided.

 ## Pattern Along Path